 - 4Kids Entertainment was once a powerhouse in importing anime like Pokémon and Yu-Gi-Oh! and dubbing them for American audiences.
 By censoring and editing these shows for children's television, 4Kids gained a minor hatedom among anime purists, but these translations were nevertheless commercially successful enough for the company to import and produce more titles like Magical Doremi, Winx Club, Sonic X and Teenage Mutant Ninja Turtles (2003).

-However, the company's dub of One Piece kicked off their fall from grace, and garnered them the infamous reputation they have today.
-This dub took 4Kids' most decried practices, such as excessive censorship, replacing all the music (capped off with a Theme Tune Rap), skipping over several important episodes, remixing elements of episodes, drastic changes to the plots, Americanization, and low quality voice acting, and cranked them Up to Eleven, all the while showcasing none of their redeeming qualities.
-Toei Animation and series creator Eiichiro Oda hated the 4Kids' dub of One Piece so much that they cancelled the company's license, considering it an insult to the original Japanese version.
+However, their dub of One Piece kickstarted the company's fall from grace and solidified the infamous reputation they have today.
+This dub took the company's most decried practices, such as excessive censorship, replacing all the music (capped off with a Theme Tune Rap), skipping over several important episodes, remixing elements of episodes, drastic changes to the plots, Americanization, and low quality voice acting, and cranked them Up to Eleven, all the while showcasing none of their redeeming qualities.
+Though to be fair, 4Kids wanted nothing to do with the show since they were aware of how un-family friendly it was, but Toei forced them to dub it as they would only license other shows to 4Kids as part of a packaged deal.
 This even led to an allowance on fansubbers to continue subbing certain series, as 4Kids' DVD releases rarely, if ever, had any of the original Japanese audio.
-David Moo (Sanji's voice actor) was so heavily criticized for his performance that he retired from the dubbing industry and became a bartender.
-(Not helping matters is that Moo's only other notable role (Xellos in Slayers) is also extremely polarizing.)
+Sanji's voice actor David Moo retired from the anime industry altogether in no small part because of fan ire against him for not only his performance but things that weren't really his fault, and became a Brooklyn-based bartender.
+Not helping matters is that Moo's only other notable role, Xellos in Slayers is also extremely polarizing.

-As the anime boom wore down, 4kids sold the rights to their biggest Cash Cow Franchise, Pokémon, to The Pokémon Company International in 2006.
-FUNimation note picked up the rights to One Piece in 2007 and redubbed the whole series far more faithfully to the original.
+As the 2000s anime boom wore down, 4Kids sold the rights to their biggest Cash Cow Franchise, Pokémon, to The Pokémon Company International in 2006.
+After 4Kids legally dropped the license to One Piece in 2006, Funimation note picked up the rights one year later and redubbed the whole series far more faithfully to the original.
 Winx Club and TMNT had their licenses cancelled and transferred to Nickelodeon (the latter alongside the whole Ninja Turtles franchise).
+It then lost its slot on Fox's schedule in 2009 in a payment dispute and was unceremoniously replaced with literal Infomercials.
 With only Yu-Gi-Oh! and a few lesser shows left, 4Kids filed for bankruptcy in 2011 after their longtime CEO stepped down.
-TV Tokyo then filed a lawsuit against 4Kids over Yu-Gi-Oh!, accusing them of underpaying anime licensors and conspiring with Funimation to avoid royalty payments by hiding the income.
+TV Tokyo and Nihon Ad Systems then filed a lawsuit against 4Kids over Yu-Gi-Oh!, accusing them of underpaying anime licencors and conspiring with Funimation to avoid royalty payments by hiding the income.
 Konami picked up the Yu-Gi-Oh! franchise and placed it under the 4K Media division, while Saban Brands acquired the rest of 4Kids' anime and cartoons.

-Once one of the most popular English anime producers, 4Kids is now held up as the example of everything wrong with dubbing to the point that most of their productions are long off the air, with Pokémon seeming to be the only exception.
+Once one of the most popular English anime producers, 4Kids is now held up as the example of everything wrong with dubbing to the point that most of their productions are long off the air, with Pokémon seeming to be the only dub of theirs still viewed in a positive light.
 The company later re-emerged as 4Licensing Corporation with only a handful of shows left and a new focus on making sports apparel, but in September 2016, they filed for bankruptcy again.
 With all their former licenses scattered between different companies and their financial problems, it's safe to say that the 4Kids name is never coming back.

 - Brutalist architecture, as explained in this article.
 Buildings in this style were designed so that form followed function, their few windows and tons of unfinished concrete often making them look like fortresses, and they were indeed very durable and cheap to build, leading to the proliferation of brutalist structures in urban centers and on university campuses in the 1960s and '70s.
 However, while modernist structures from that same time period are still beloved today, brutalist structures aren't.
 For many people, they evoked the image of flood channels and highway overpasses, and before long they came to be seen as blights on the landscape.
 Furthermore, while they were easy to build and keep standing, keeping them looking decent was a different story altogether, as unfinished concrete has a tendency to crack and stain very easily, especially in humid climates.
 Finally, the proliferation of brutalist structures in the Eastern Bloc gave the style an indelible association with Soviet-style communism; many dystopian sci-fi films from the '70s and '80s used such buildings as symbols of the oppressive regime.
 Nowadays, "brutalist" is often used a synonym for any ugly concrete building or public space, and few people still defend the style.
 To add insult to injury, quite a few brutalist structures were built to replace either the function of a building of a previous era of architecture or built in the place of a bombed out or torn down building of a previous style.
 Given that many of those styles have gained in public perception, just how anybody could ever consider this oppressive Soviet style concrete hunk a better fit for the site/purpose than whatever it replaced is often another accusation leveled at brutalism, of which the style itself is innocent.